-Securing private networks has always been a norm in corporates.
+Securing private networks has always been a norm incorporates.
 With a lot of free and cheap VPN solutions for desktops, an average Internet user can also take advantage of securing their Internet connection.
-With the help of a VPN Poxy servive you also be able to mask your IP and safe guard your personal identity.
+With the help of a VPN Poxy service, you also be able to mask your IP and safeguard your personal identity.

-VPN services can help you browse the Internet in anonymity, while you are accessing all your favorite websites and web applications.
-Also there are certain websites that are available only to certain countries.
-If you don’t happen to live in that particular geographical area, you can always use a country specific VPN.
+VPN services can help you browse the Internet in anonymity, while you are accessing all your favourite websites and web applications.
+Also, there are certain websites that are available only to certain countries.
+If you don’t happen to live in that particular geographical area, you can always use a country-specific VPN.
 For instance, the following websites are available only to users in the U.K., Channel5, Channel4, Blinkbox.
 One can always get a UK VPN (https://switchvpn.net/uk-vpn-service) to gain access to these services even if they don’t live in the U.K.

 If you think you are very shrewd not to use online cloud storage services like DropBox, Drive or Ubuntu One, think again.
 Do you have an e-mail id?
 Then you are technically using an online cloud service; only that in this case they are all messages with some attachments.
 Don’t be afraid to use online cloud storage services, they can come in very handy when your hard disk crashes or if you want to access some critical data when you are away from your computer.
 Again one should only use reputed online storage services and also make their password as strong and secure as possible.
 Most cloud storage or web applications and solutions on the cloud are safe to use.